Sunyana Benjamin, MSW

 Melissa Clendaniel is a native Delawarean born and raised in Kent County.
 After earning a Bachelor’s degree in Behavioral Science from Wilmington University in 2014, she pursued her Masters of Clinical Mental Health Counseling also from Wilmington University, graduating in 2017.
 After passing the National Counselors Exam, she became a Nationally Certified Counselor through NBCC in May 2017.

-Melissa is a Licensed Associate Counselor of Mental Health.
-She is currently pursuing full licensure and provides client-centered therapy to children, teens, adults, and families.
+Melissa is a Licensed Professional Counselor of Mental Health.
+She provides client-centered therapy to children, teens, adults, and families.
 Melissa has experience with a variety of issues including trauma, addiction, anxiety, depression, mood disorders, psychosis, grief, and suicidal ideation.

 Throughout Melissa’s career as a therapist she has gained experience and training in a variety of specialized areas including Mindfulness, Motivational Interviewing, Cognitive Behavior Therapy, and Cognitive Behavior Therapy For Psychosis (CBTp).